 Who Were the Vikings?

 The Vikings were a collection of people from Scandinavian regions that migrated and conquered European regions from the eighth to the eleventh century.
-The Vikings traveled from their homeland to raid and colonize the British Isles, Iceland, parts of Greenland, the Frankish Empire (France), parts of Italy, as well as other areas in Europe.
+The Vikings, also called Norse, traveled from their homeland to raid and colonize the British Isles, Iceland, parts of Greenland, the Frankish Empire (France), parts of Italy, as well as other areas in Europe.

 The Vikings were referred to by many names.
 They were sometimes called North Men, Danes, and even heathens.
 Some parts of Europe referred to the Vikings as ‘Rus,” which means ‘rowers’ or ‘crew of oarsmen.”
 The tribes in England were the first to refer to the invaders as Vikings.

-Historians debate as to why the Vikings began leaving Scandinavia and ransacking other regions of Europe.
-Some historians suggest that Scandinavia could no longer hold a growing population, so the Vikings looked for land to settle.
+Historians debate as to why the Norse began leaving Scandinavia and ransacking other regions of Europe.
+Some historians suggest that Scandinavia could no longer hold a growing population, so the Norse looked for land to settle.
 Others think that the Vikings wanted wealth, so they decided to take it from others.
 Perhaps it was a combination of both of these factors.

 The Vikings were from regions of Scandinavia, such as Sweden, Denmark, and Norway.
-Many of the Vikings settled in the British Isles and what is now known as northern France.
-The Vikings that settled in northern France broke from their brothers and became known as Normans.
+Many of the Norse settled in the British Isles and what is now known as northern France.
+The Norse that settled in northern France broke from their brothers and became known as Normans.

 Culture: What Was It Like to Be a Viking?